 Weekly Book Discussion Group

 The weekly book discussion group has been meeting for more than 18 years, and generally reads 4 or 5 books a year.
-We meet weekly on Wednesdays at 7:15 pm to discuss and debate current, timely books on contemporary Catholic topics.
+We meet weekly on Thursday at 7:15pm to discuss and debate current, timely books on contemporary Catholic topics.
 Dr. Tony Tambasco, a theologian and biblical scholar at Georgetown University, leads the discussions.
+All are welcome!

 Beginning October 1, 2020, the Holy Trinity Book Discussion Group will meet virtually via Zoom on Thursdays from 7:15pm to 8:45pm.
 For more information and Zoom particulars, please contact Bob Stewart firstname.lastname@example.org.

 Here are some links to book vendors for ordering the book: Amazon, Barnes & Noble, Walmart.
 You may also want to consider these book venders—click on links: 15 Online Bookstores—recommend you consider Thrift Books, #5 in the listing of 15 Online Bookstores.